 - Once a month

-Before you calculate PTO, you must decide how many hours you want your employee to accrue per year (based on a full time schedule) – maybe it’s 40, 80, or some other number.
-In the sections below, we’ll figure out the amount of time employees should earn at each pay period.
+Before you calculate PTO, you must decide how many hours you want your employee to accrue per year (based on a full-time schedule) – maybe it’s 40, 80, or some other number.
+In the sections below, we’ll figure out the number of time employees should earn at each pay period.

 But many companies don’t want their employees to have to wait a full year to be able to take some vacation time and so they will use any of the following rates instead.